Maya Deren: Death

-Deren died in 1961, at the age of 44 from a brain hemorrhage, which has been attributed to a combination of malnutrition and drug use.
+Deren died in 1961, at the age of 44 from a brain hemorrhage, which has been attributed to a combination of malnutrition and pharmaceutical drug use.
 Her condition may have also been weakened by her long-term dependence on amphetamines and sleeping pills prescribed by Max Jacobson, a doctor and member of the arts scene, notorious for his liberal prescription of drugs, who later became famous as one of President John F. Kennedy's physicians.

 Legacy

-Deren was an inspiration to such up-and-coming avant-garde filmmakers as Curtis Harrington, Stan Brakhage, and Kenneth Anger, who emulated her independent, entrepreneurial spirit.
+Deren was an inspiration to other avant-garde filmmakers such as Curtis Harrington, Stan Brakhage, and Kenneth Anger, who emulated her independent, entrepreneurial spirit.
 Her influence can also be seen in films by Carolee Schneemann, Barbara Hammer, and Su Friedrich.
 In his review for renowned experimental filmmaker David Lynch's Inland Empire, writer Jim Emerson compares the work to Meshes of the Afternoon, apparently a favorite of Lynch's.

 Deren was a key figure in the creation of a New American Cinema, highlighting personal, experimental, underground film.
 In 1986, the American Film Institute created the Maya Deren Award to honor independent filmmakers.

 The Legend of Maya Deren, Vol. 1 Part 2 consists of hundreds of documents, interviews, oral histories, letters, and autobiographical memoirs.

 Works about Deren and her works have been produced in various media: